0chain/0chain/README.md

 to see the status of the miners.

-4.3) Connecting to redis servers running within the containers (you are within git/0chain directory)
+4.3) Connecting to redis servers running within the containers (you are within the appropriate miner directories)

 Default redis (used for clients and state):

-> MINER=1 docker-compose -p miner1 -f docker.local/build.miner/docker-compose.yml exec redis redis-cli

-> MINER=2 docker-compose -p miner2 -f docker.local/build.miner/docker-compose.yml exec redis redis-cli

-> MINER=3 docker-compose -p miner3 -f docker.local/build.miner/docker-compose.yml exec redis redis-cli
+> ../bin/run.sh redis redis-cli

 Redis used for transactions:

-> MINER=1 docker-compose -p miner1 -f docker.local/build.miner/docker-compose.yml exec redis_txns redis-cli

-> MINER=2 docker-compose -p miner2 -f docker.local/build.miner/docker-compose.yml exec redis_txns redis-cli

-> MINER=3 docker-compose -p miner3 -f docker.local/build.miner/docker-compose.yml exec redis_txns redis-cli
+> ../bin/run.sh redis_txns redis-cli

 5) Miscellaneous